 Slice each lemon into quarters and put them in a large bowl with the sugar.

-Using a potato masher or strong spoon, mash the mixture until all of the sugar is dissolved into the slices and juice.
+Using a potato masher or strong spoon, mash the mixture until all sugar is dissolved into the slices and juice.

-Let the mixture sit for up to half an hour so as to better combine the flavors.
+Let the mixture sit for up to half an hour to combine the flavors better.